About Francesca de Valence

 Francesca de Valence is an Australian artist, award-winning songwriter, speaker, and founder & CEO of I Heart Songwriting Club.
 She has been acknowledged by the Los Angeles Music Awards with an International Songwriter of the Year Award and also holds an Australian Songwriting Award.
 Francesca has supported artists including Jimmy Webb, Belinda Carlisle and The Manhattan Transfer and her music can be heard on ABC radio around Australia.

-Francesca is a prolific composer with a huge catalogue of independent releases over the past 10 years.
-She has recently penned her first musical “Beware of Boys” co-produced at the Anywhere Theatre Festival (2018), and her latest creation “Songs de Paris” is an ongoing musical experiment of her relationship with Paris – presented live in both Australia and Paris.
+A prolific composer with a huge catalogue of independent releases over the past 10 years, Francesca has penned the music for her first musical “Beware of Boys” co-written and co-produced at the Anywhere Theatre Festival (2018), and her latest creation “Songs de Paris” is an ongoing musical experiment of her relationship with Paris – presented live in both Australia and Paris.

 An ‘uplifting, enlightening, and empowering’ force in the global music industry, Francesca de Valence is a musician with a mission.
 Lend her your ear and she will give you her heart.